 New drugs must go through extensive research before getting FDA approval.
 The process starts with pre-clinical trials, then safety testing in animals, safety testing in humans, and finally testing for effectiveness in humans.

 There have been multiple antiviral drugs studied for the treatment of COVID-19, but most have proven ineffective.
-Currently, there is only one expensive, hospital-administered drug to treat hospitalized COVID-19 patients: Remdesivir.
+Currently, there is only two antiviral drugs to treat COVID-19.

 |Drug Name||Who Can Take|